-There are various types of comedy used in comedy films, ranging from slapstick comedy to satire.
-When you’re writing a comedy, it’s important to use various elements of comedy, so I’ve combined a list of the top 7 types of comedy used in comedy films.
+Various types of Comedy are used in comedy films, ranging from slapstick comedy to satire.
+When you’re writing a comedy, it’s essential to use multiple elements of Comedy, so I’ve combined a list of the top 7 types of Comedy used in comedy films.

 1: Slapstick Comedy

-Slapstick comedy has been around for a long time, and still used in todays films.
+Slapstick comedy has been around for a long time and is still used in todays films.
 Slapstick, or physical humor, is where a character gets hurt, but in a comedic way.
-For example, the Three Stooges would be an example of slapstick comedy because they’re always getting hurt in some comedic way.
+For example, the Three Stooges would be an example of slapstick comedy because they’re permanently getting damaged in some comedic way.

-Whether the person trips and hurts themselves or is getting their chest waxed like in the movie, “The 40-Year-Old Virgin”, audiences can’t resist laughing at someone else’s pain.
-So if you’re planning on incorporating physical humor into your script, make sure it serves a purpose and moves the plot forward.
+Whether the person trips and hurts themselves or gets their chest waxed like in the movie, “The 40-Year-Old Virgin”, audiences can’t resist laughing at someone else’s pain.
+So if you plan on incorporating physical humor into your script, make sure it serves a purpose and moves the plot forward.

 2: Bathroom Humor

 Who doesn’t like a nice bathroom joke once in a while?
-Some types of bathroom humor might include farting, toilet, or even urine humor.
-Yes, not everyone finds bathroom humor funny, but if you use it wisely, it could be humorous, and audiences will get a good laugh out of it.
+Some bathroom humor might include farting, toilet, or even urine humor.
+Not everyone finds bathroom humor funny, but if you use it wisely, it could be humorous, and audiences will get a good laugh.

-For example, in “Harold and Kumar Go to White Castle”, the scene where Harold and Kumar are hiding in the women’s restroom stall is a classic use of bathroom humor.
-What makes the scene funny is not only seeing the two girls play a farting game while they’re in their stalls, but it’s Harold and Kumar’s reactions that make the scene humorous!
+For example, in “Harold and Kumar Go to White Castle,” the scene where Harold and Kumar hide in the women’s restroom stall is a classic use of bathroom humor.
+What makes the scene funny is seeing the two girls play a farting game while they’re in their stalls, and Harold and Kumar’s reactions make the scene humorous!

 3: Using Parody

-Parodies are great in comedies because they poke fun at a film that has already been made and put their own twist on it.
+Parodies are great in comedies because they poke fun at a film already made and put their twist on it.
 For example, the movie “Spaceballs” is a direct parody of Star Wars.
-What makes the movie humorous is those who have seen Star Wars can easily catch the references made and quote the classic comedic lines from the film.
+What makes the movie humorous is that those who have seen Star Wars can easily catch the references and quote the classic comedic lines from the film.

-For example, the line “May the Schwartz be with you” is a parody to the famous Star Wars quote “May the force be with you” which is used throughout the franchise.
-So, when you’re writing a parody, make sure you put your own spin on the movie you’re referencing.
+For example, “May the Schwartz be with you” is a parody of the famous Star Wars quote “May the force be with you” used throughout the franchise.
+So, when writing a satire, make sure you put your spin on the movie you’re referencing.

 4: Spoof Comedy

 Unlike parodies, a spoof is a slight nod to a scene from a film.
-When you’re writing a spoof, it has to make sense and drive the plot of the story forward.
-For example, “Back to the Future III” spoofs a western movies.
+When you’re writing a joke, it has to make sense and drive the story’s plot forward.
+For example, “Back to the Future III” spoofs western movies.
 A good example is the shootout scene between Marty McFly and Buford “Mad Dog” Tannen.

 5: Deadpan Comedy

-Deadpan comedy is mainly dialogue based where a character says a line expressing no emotion, but the line is funny.
-In most cases, characters are put in serious situations.
-From there, they will either say something funny while giving a serious expression… Or do something humorous while giving a serious look on.
+Deadpan Comedy is mainly dialogue based, where a character says a line expressing no emotion, but the line is funny.
+In most cases, characters are put in difficult situations.
+From there, they will either say something funny while giving a serious expression… Or do something humorous while offering a serious look.

-In “Airplane” for example, Leslie Nielson plays a doctor on board the flight.
-When both pilots fall ill due to the dinner served, he explains to the stewardess in a serious manner of the symptoms of the illness as the third pilot falls ill, but in a comedic way.
+In “Airplane,” Leslie Nielson plays a doctor on the flight.
+When both pilots fall ill due to the dinner served, he explains to the stewardess seriously the symptoms of the illness as the third pilot falls sick, but in a comedic way.

 6: Wit And Wordplay

-Going back to the early years of cinema, wit/wordplay was a common type of comedy used in film.
-For example Groucho Marx could deliver an insult in a comedic way.
-For example, in his movie, “A Night in Casablanca”, Mr. Smythe, played by Paul Harvey says to Kornblow, played by Marx, “Sir this lady is my wife.
-You should be ashamed” to which Marx replies “If this lady is your wife, you should be ashamed.”
+Going back to the early years of cinema, wit/wordplay was a common type of Comedy used in the film.
+For example, Groucho Marx could deliver an insult in a comedic way.
+For instance, in his movie, “A Night in Casablanca,” Mr. Smythe, played by Paul Harvey, says to Kornblow, played by Marx, “Sir, this lady is my wife.
+You should be ashamed” to which Marx replies, “If this lady is your wife, you should be ashamed.”

 7: Observational Humor

-Although it’s mainly used in stand-up comedy, observational humor are jokes that the audience can relate to.
-For example, the beginning of “Annie Hall” starts with observational humor.
+Although it’s mainly used in stand-up Comedy, observational humor is jokes that the audience can relate to.
+For example, “Annie Hall” begins with observational humor.
 Although the protagonist isn’t on stage talking to the audience.
-As the film starts with him telling a joke to the audience in what appears to be a dating service video.
+The film starts with him telling a joke to the audience in what appears to be a dating service video.

 Another example of observational humor is “Funny People.”
-The film features comedians, telling jokes on stage.
+The film features comedians telling jokes on stage.
 At the same time, the film tells an original story that pushes the plot forward.
-By incorporating different types of comedy, you’ll be able to better plan your unique film.
+By incorporating different types of Comedy, you can plan your unique movie better.

 David Schwartz is a freelance script consultant and screenwriter.
-As a script consultant, he has provided coverage to screenwriters who wanted additional feedback to their script.
-His goal is to help writers improve their script before they send their scripts off to the industry.
-If you are a writer and are interested in having feedback on your script, please visit his website: www.davidschwartzconsulting.com
+As a script consultant, he has provided coverage to screenwriters who wanted additional script feedback.
+He aims to help writers improve their scripts before sending them off to the industry.
+If you are a writer and are interested in having input on your script, please visit his website: www.davidschwartzconsulting.com